underscoreio/essential-scala/src/pages/intro/literals.md

 res3: Long = 42
 ~~~

 Scala also has 16-bit `Short` integers and 8-bit `Byte`s, but there is no literal syntax for creating them.
 Instead, we create them using *methods* called `toShort` and `toByte`.
-We'll learn more about this in the next section.
+We'll see this in the next section.

 ## Booleans